 Okay, kids!
-If you haven’t gotten to the beach yet this summer, or if you’ve been going and are headed back, here’s a quick refresher for the Children’s Rules for the Beach!
+If you haven’t gotten to the beach yet this summer, or if you’ve been going and are headed back, here’s a quick refresher for the rules all children must follow at the beach!

 - At least one child per family must want to go to the beach, and at least one child must NOT want to go to the beach (even if they actually DO want to go).